- The ‘Battle’ of Android and iOS

 The ‘Battle’ of Android and iOS

-Nowadays, Google’s Android and Apple’s iOS are the two peas in a pod of the world’s OS market share constituting both 99.5%, as Statcounter suggests.
+Nowadays, Google’s Android and Apple’s iOS are the two peas in a pod of the world’s OS market share constituting both 99.5%, as StatCounter suggests.
 Here, Android is the leading OS making up 73% of this number alone and leaving 26.5% to iOS.
 And there’s a reason why Android is more popular than iOS: it’s functional, runs on an abundance of devices to choose from, and the price is fair enough.
 But Android and iOS platform apps are also being parallelly built using React Native or Flutter to enhance businesses’ potential.
 What contributes to this process?
 Why deploying an app for one platform is not cost-effective?
 How can you make cross-platform work?
-Let’s put everything aside and delve into research!
+Let’s put everything aside and find out what stands behind converting Android app to iOS!

 Android, His Majesty!